-From the architect.
+Text description provided by the architects.
 Designed and built by Alvaro Leite Siza Vieira, the Fez House is located in Porto, Portugal.
 This home and studio space, 'the work of my life' according to Siza, took 12 years to complete, assembling the site, designing the house, and then building it.
 The home's size is almost statuesque with its lines and angles.

 To do architecture it’s necessary a client, a promoter.
 When I realized, in certain moment of my career that to continue my path I would need to occupy that role too, I didn’t hesitate.